basecomplextech/spec/format.md

 # 3. Implementation
-## 3.0 Readers
+## 3.0 Decoders
-Compiler generates type readers which wrap buffers.
-Readers are passed by value as slices in Go.
+Compiler generates type decoders which wrap buffers.
+Decoders are passed by value as slices in Go.
-Readers are lazy and do not read anything until required.
+Decoders are lazy and do not read anything until required.

 ```spec
 type Block struct {